 Cross-Band repeating has great potential for use in EMCOMM, extending our ability to utilize handhelds as well as providing gateways to more distant repeaters.

-First, a quick explanation of what cross-band repeating is: the use of radio equipment that can simultaneously transmit on one frequency what is received on the other, much as a normal repeater.
-The twist is that the two frequencies will be on different bands, usually 2M and 70cm.
-The reason for this, is the significant difference in frequencies allows the simultaneous transmit and receive with simple circuits, rather than large and bulky duplexors required for same-band repeating.
+A radio operating cross-band will function much like a regular repeater; but unlike typical repeaters, which have the input and output frequencies on the same band, the input and output frequencies will be on entirely different bands, usually 2M and 70cm.
+The reason for this is the significant difference in frequencies allows the simultaneous transmit and receive with simple circuits built into the radio, rather than needing large and bulky duplexers required for same-band repeating.

-Many in our group, who can't directly reach the repeater with an HT, utilize cross-band repeat capability.
+Many in our group who can't directly reach the repeater with an HT utilize cross-band repeat capability.
 To cross-band, merely run an HT in simplex on an appropriate 440Mhz frequency and on your mobile or base station set one VFO to the same simplex frequency as your HT and operate the other VFO as normally for the repeater.
+Once the VFOs are set you'll need to put the radio in cross-band mode - how to do this varies by radio, so check your user's guide or search the internet.
 When the radio is in cross-band mode it will transmit everything that comes in on the repeater output to the 440Mhz frequency, and repeat everything from the 440Mhz frequency to the repeater.
 Your HT now has the same range as your base or mobile rig!

-Cross-banding has great potential in EMCOMM, for the same reasons.
-In areas where handhelds don't reach, a mobile rig in a vehicle can be set to cross-band at higher-power and extend communications in remote areas to those handhelds.
+Cross-banding has great potential in EMCOMM, for the same reasons operators may use them at home.
+In areas where handhelds don't reach, a mobile rig in a vehicle can be set to cross-band at higher-power and extend the communications range of handhelds.
 Additionally, if we should be so far out of range that even a local mobile station can't make a repeater, additional stations along the way could be daisy-chained through multiple cross-band repeaters to reach the desired conventional repeater.

 Many of you may have cross-band radios and not even know it, as it is often not well advertised in the marketing data.
 An easy way to find out would be to perform an internet search with your radio's model number and "cross-band".
 If it has the capability, you'll likely find instructions on how to enable and disable it.